jharwell/sierra/docs/src/startup.rst

    - How many variations of the main settings for each experiment to run:
      ``--n-runs``.

-   - Where it is running/how to run experiments: ``--exec-env``.
-See :ref:`plugins/exec-env` for available plugins.
+   - Where it is running/how to run experiments: ``--execenv``.
+See :ref:`plugins/execenv` for available plugins.

    - What controller to run: ``--controller``.
 See :ref:`tutorials/project/main-config` for details on how valid